Jaffar Express operation complete, 33 terrorists killed: DG ISPR

 “No one can be permitted to make innocent people of Pakistan the victim of their barbarism in the streets, trains, buses or markets because of their misleading ideas and instructions and facilitation of foreign masters.

 “Whoever does this, let me say it very clearly, will be hunted down and brought to justice.
-Let me also say that this incident of Jaffer Express changes the rules of the game.”
+Let me also say that this incident of Jaffar Express changes the rules of the game.”

 He said the terrorists had nothing to do with Islam, Pakistan and Balochistan.